 Modern software is leaving the screen behind, entering the real world, and bringing along its incredible agility.
-Ubiquity makes investments out a $30 million fund into the following areas of opportunity:
+Ubiquity makes investments out of a $30 million fund into the following areas of opportunity:

 When software leaps off of the screen and into the real world, it lands on smart hardware.
 The world around us becomes software-like; physical things improve constantly via automatic updates to unlock more flexibility and possibility.
 Smart hardware not only senses what is happening, it changes it.
 Ubiquity funds low-cost smart hardware in the realm of enterprise solutions and actuation.